TravelXML/AWS-SNS-SMS-NODE-jS-EXPRESS/README.md

 INTEGRATE
 ---------------------------
-Add express-sns-sms.js to required file
+Add express-sns-sms.js script to required file

 For any query: Skype:sapan.mohannty